Legana/AMP_prediction_in_genomes/01_data_comparison.md

-Training datasets in other AMP predictors
+Training datasets used for AMP prediction
 ================

 # Introduction